Mascarpone Cheesecake with Orange & Amaretto

 Mascarpone Filling

 - Lower the oven temperature to 325°F. Place a metal 9×13 pan on the bottom rack of your oven.
 Then, place a rack in the center of the oven.
-Start boiling a medium-sized pot of water (you'll need to fill the 9×13 pan with at least 1-inch of water).
+Start boiling a kettle of water.

 - Next, add the eggs one at a time, beating just until the filling is combined.
-Don't over-mix!
+Don't over-mix the filling or it could cause the top of the cheesecake to crack.
 Pour the cheesecake filling over the cooled crust.

-- Once the water is boiling, carefully pour it into the 9×13 pan on the bottom rack.
+- Once the water is boiling, carefully pour it into the 9×13 pan on the bottom rack until it's at least 1 inch full.
 Immediately place the cheesecake on the middle rack and shut the oven door.
 Bake for 50-55 minutes, just until the edges are set and the middle is still a bit jiggly.
 (The cheesecake could take up to 1 hour and 5 minutes depending on the accuracy of your oven.)**

 - Once the cheesecake is baked, turn off your oven, crack the oven door, and let the cheesecake cool for an hour.
 Then, remove the cheesecake from the oven and let it cool on a wire rack at room temperature for another hour.
 Wrap the cheesecake with plastic wrap (or a reusable bowl cover) and let it chill in the fridge for at least 4 hours until it's fully set.
 I usually let it set overnight.